sojibhasan0304/assembly-embedded-fundamentals/README.md

 exercise14.asm: Displays an 8-bit counter on the display that increments every time a button (P0.7) is pressed, with debounce handling. 🖲️💡

+exercise15.asm: Demonstrates the use of jb and jnb instructions.
+Switches (P0.4–P0.7) are used to select one out of four different running LED light patterns in real time.
+The selected pattern can be changed while the program is running. 🔀💡

+exercise16.asm: Introduces basic ADC (Analog-to-Digital Converter) usage.
+Reads an analog input from a potentiometer and displays the raw ADC value on the LCD after basic processing. 🎛️📟

+exercise17.asm: Implements a digital voltmeter using the ADC.
+Converts the analog input into a voltage value (0.000 V to 4.998 V) and displays the result in volts on the LCD. ⚡📟

+exercise18.asm: Reads temperature sensor (LM335) data using the ADC and displays the sensor output in hexadecimal format on the LCD. 🌡️🔢

+exercise19.asm: Extends ADC usage to convert LM335 sensor readings into Kelvin temperature values and displays them on the LCD. 🌡️📟

+exercise20.asm: Displays a real-time clock (hh:mm:ss) on the LCD using the TIC (Timer Interval Counter).
+The clock starts from a predefined time and runs continuously without interrupts. ⏰📟

+exercise21.asm: Uses interrupts to control multiple tasks.
+An ISR updates a running LED light every second, while the main program displays a decimal counter (00–99) on the LCD with a software delay. ⏱️💡📟

+exercise22.asm: Combines clock display and interrupt-driven LED control.
+The main program shows a real-time clock on the LCD, while the ISR toggles LEDs at a variable speed controlled by a potentiometer. ⏰🎛️💡

 Embedded Systems Fundamentals 💻🔧

 This repository is designed for learning and experimenting with Embedded Systems Fundamentals, especially using microcontrollers like the ADuC832 V3/4.
 It covers basic concepts essential for understanding and working with embedded systems, including: